mscrm-addons.com logomscrm-addons.com logo

 Figure 3: Configuring the condition

 Tip: In your OCA, you can configure various processing options along with the template, such as setting the document to be saved to SharePoint, saved as a note, or printed.
 This can help further reduce your flow’s complexity.
+Do note, however, that you cannot create or send emails in this way.
+Creating and sending emails must still be done in the flow, as detailed below.

 Creating the flow